-3031.
-Each APA is allowed to have six (6) multiple-judged events per year.
-A. A multiple-judged event consists of two (2) shows on consecutive days with two (2) different judges each day, counting as four (4) separate shows; OR

-- B. A multiple-judged event consists of three shows on one day with three (3) different judges not to exceed three judges in the arena at any given time. - C. Shows with special circumstances may apply to the Executive Board for an exception for the number of judges judging in the arena at the same time.
-Such application must be submitted in writing. - 3032.
+- 3031.
+Each APA is allowed to have six (6) multiple-judged events per year. - A. A multiple-judged event consists of two (2) shows on consecutive days with two (2) different judges each day, counting as four (4) separate shows; - B. A multiple-judged event can consist of four (4) shows on one day, with four (4) different judges.
+However, the number of judges in the arena should not exceed four (4) at any given time; - C. Split/Combined any two consecutive shows can be combined into one show and split over two days.
+There are two judges and two sets of points each class is held only once.
+Entry fees may be charged per judge/show - D. For a one-day multiple-judge or split/combined show, a maximum of four (4) judges can be present in the arena at any given time. - 3032.
 An APA may combine or split their six (6) multiple judged events annually allocated, (to wit, six shows in three days, twelve shows in six days, etc.) - 3033.
 Multiple-judged events may only be held in the state or province where the APA is incorporated unless otherwise approved by the Executive Board. - A. Any APA wishing to stage or sponsor a multiple judge event outside of their state or charter must first obtain a letter of approval from the board of directors at the APA that is chartered in the state where the show/event will be held before the application can be considered by PHBA. - 3034.
 Mileage between shows, refer to Rule(s) 3008 B. - 3035.
 All classes in a multi-judged show shall be presented once.
 The results of any class shall not be made known until all judges have completed their judging.
 3036.
 In multi-judged shows, all references to the judges will be made by their names. - 3037.
 The Executive Board shall have the right to grant one additional multiple-judged event to an APA in conjunction with a PHBA promotional activity.